feeless/docs/docs/overview/installation.md

 3. Go into the directory and run `cargo install`.
 4. This will take a while to build, then will be installed in the <a href="http://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/second-edition/ch14-04-installing-binaries.html">rust binary path</a>.

-In the near future there will be a binary available from the Github releases page.